We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Improving insulin sensitivity in people with PCOS

 This syndrome can lead to insulin resistance and increases in blood sugar.
 The researchers reported evidence that NAC may help reduce high blood sugar in people with PCOS.
+However, high-quality studies have not directly examined this.

-However, NAC is no substitute for medications such as insulin or other methods of blood sugar control.
+NAC is no substitute for medications such as insulin or other methods of blood sugar control.
 It may only be helpful as a supplement.

 Reducing the risk of preterm birth